5 gravel routes in Haute Maurienne Vanoise

 5 gravel routes in Haute Maurienne Vanoise, Col Clapier, in the footsteps of Hannibal

-Jérome Furbeyre: "If the classics are at the origin of traditional cycling, the "all road" adventure courses in the mountains are a good description of what alpine gravel can be in the future.
-The Haute Maurienne valley has this singular characteristic: long cross-border rolling valleys and emblematic places that are witnesses of historical episodes that can be covered perfectly in gravel.
-With this itinerary, we follow the path of the Carthaginian general Hannibal, who passed through here more than 2200 years ago with his army and his elephants.
-The trail leads to the Savine lake (2443m) and then to the Col Clapier (2477m).
+Jérome Furbeyre: "If the classics are at the origin of traditional cycling, then all-road adventure trails in the mountains are a good description of what alpine gravel can be in the future.
+The Haute Maurienne valley has this unique feature: long, rolling, cross-border valleys and emblematic places that bear witness to historic episodes, which are perfect for gravel cycling.
+This route takes you back to the path of the Carthaginian general Hannibal, who is said to have passed through here over 2200 years ago with his army and elephants.
+The trail leads to Lac Savine (2443m) and then to Col Clapier (2477m).

-A day of riding on a more than original route.
-The departure is made at the level of the refuge of the Petit Mont Cenis then we take the track which leads to the valley of Savine.
-There is a short portage to do just before the Savine lake but it remains quite easy and the exit is accessible to all sportsmen.
-It is also a very varied route, with a nice grassy plain, the beautiful Savine lake, then rocks at the pass.
-Rather than going back down immediately, you can also extend the adventure and spend the night at the Hannibal bivouac, a designer hut located just after the pass on the Italian side.
-This border area is quite frequented by French and Italian hikers and that's quite normal: it is simply magical."
+A day's riding on a more than original route.
+We start at the Petit Mont Cenis refuge, then take the track leading to the Savine valley.
+There's a short portage just before Lac de Savine, but it's easy enough for all levels of fitness.
+It's also a very varied route, with a lovely grassy plain, the magnificent Lac de Savine, and then rocky terrain at the pass.
+Rather than descend immediately, you can also extend the adventure and spend the night at the Hannibal bivouac, a designer hut located just over the pass on the Italian side.
+This border area is quite frequented by French and Italian hikers, and rightly so: it's quite simply magical."

 Val Cenis.
-Departure from the Petit Mont Cenis refuge, 2120 m.
-Arrival at Clapier pass 2477 m.
+Departure from Petit Mont Cenis refuge, 2120 m.
+Arrival Col Clapier 2477 m.
 Return by the same route.

-Jérome Furbeyre: "A route that I like very much on a path of memory.
-Above the resort of Valfréjus, the departure is from Le Lavoir.
-We take the track which leaves on the side of the cheese dairy of Le Lavoir (what allows to make the stock of beaufort of mountain pasture to the return!) then towards the Pas du Roc.
-We go along the old bunkers of the Maginot Line of the Alps, theater of furious fights during the Second World War, in particular in June 1940 when the Italians tried in vain to pass on this side, then we join the Fréjus pass, at the Italian border.
+Jérome Furbeyre: "This is a route I really like, on a memory trail.
+Above the Valfréjus resort, you start from Le Lavoir.
+You take the track that runs alongside the Le Lavoir cheese dairy (which allows you to stock up on Alpine Beaufort on the way back!), then on to the Pas du Roc.
+We skirt the former bunkers of the Maginot Line of the Alps, the scene of fierce fighting during the Second World War, notably in June 1940 when the Italians tried in vain to pass through on this side, before reaching the Col du Fréjus, on the Italian border.

-A rolling and very varied route.
-At the arrival, we have a superb view on Italy and on the big summits and glaciers of the Vanoise, like Polset or the Dent Parrachée.
-This sector on the heights of Valfréjus offers many other possibilities of gravel outings, with notably the col de la Roue, the narrow valley or the refuge du Thabor.
-Very high mountain itineraries which are however more technical and physical than the Fréjus pass which remains more accessible.
+A rolling, varied route.
+On arrival, there's a superb view of Italy and the great peaks and glaciers of the Vanoise, such as Polset and the Dent Parrachée.
+This area above Valfréjus offers many other possibilities for gravel outings, including the Col de la Roue, the Vallée étroite and the Refuge du Thabor.
+These are very high-mountain itineraries, but they are more technical and physical than the more accessible Col du Fréjus.

 Valfréjus.
-Departure from the parking of the Lavoir, 1905 m.
-Arrival at the Fréjus pass 2538m.
+Start from Lavoir parking lot, 1905m.
+Arrival Col du Fréjus 2538m.
 Return by the same route.

 5 gravel routes on Haute Maurienne Vanoise, the Fréjus pass, a rolling and varied memory trail